 Electric utilities shall implement cost-effective demand response measures to reduce peak demand by 0.1% over the prior year for eligible retail customers, as defined in Section 16-111.5 of this Act, and for customers that elect hourly service from the utility pursuant to Section 16-107 of this Act, provided those customers have not been declared competitive.
-This requirement commences June 1, 2008 and continues for 10 years.223
+This requirement commences June 1, 2008 and continues for 10 years.229

-Section 8-103B(g)(4.5) of the PUA contains a similar requirement, requiring that Ameren Illinois and ComEd, "in submitting proposed plans and funding levels" to meet the state's new energy efficiency portfolio standard targets adopted through Public Act 99-0906, "implement cost-effective demand-response measures to reduce peak demand by 0.1% over the prior year for eligible retail customers, as defined in Section 16-111.5 of this Act, and for customers that elect hourly service from the utility pursuant to Section 16-107 of this Act, provided those customers have not been declared competitive."224 This updated requirement now "continues until December 31, 2026."225
+Section 8-103B(g)(4.5) of the PUA contains a similar requirement, requiring that Ameren Illinois and ComEd, "in submitting proposed plans and funding levels" to meet the state's new energy efficiency portfolio standard targets adopted through Public Act 99-0906, "implement cost-effective demand-response measures to reduce peak demand by 0.1% over the prior year for eligible retail customers, as defined in Section 16-111.5 of this Act, and for customers that elect hourly service from the utility pursuant to Section 16-107 of this Act, provided those customers have not been declared competitive."
+230 This updated requirement now "continues until December 31, 2026."
+231

-ComEd provided information 226 regarding its existing demand response programs for 2022-2023 which include:
+ComEd provided information 232 regarding its existing demand response programs for 2022-2023 which include:

 - Direct Load Control ("DLC"): ComEd's residential central air conditioning cycling program is a DLC program with 65,000 customers with a load reduction potential of 65 MW. - Voluntary Load Reduction ("VLR") Program: VLR is an energy-based demand response program, providing compensation based on the value of energy as determined by the real-time hourly market run by PJM.
 This program also provides for transmission and distribution ("T&D") compensation based on the local conditions of the T&D network.
-This portion of the portfolio has 933 MW of potential load reduction.
+This portion of the portfolio has 933 MW of potential load reduction. - Hourly Pricing (formerly known as Residential Real-Time Pricing (RRTP) Program): All of ComEd's residential customers have an option to elect an hourly, wholesale market-based rate.
+The program uses ComEd's Rate BESH to determine the monthly electricity bills for each RRTP participant.
+This program has 35,600 customers and a load reduction potential of 2.14 MW.